Moustov/pedalboard/docs/signal_processing/electronic level.md

 > Vout = Vin(1+R1/R2)

-Therefore, if logarithmic potentiometer is put instead of a fixed resistor, the Vout will be adjusted.
+Therefore, if a logarithmic potentiometer is put instead of a fixed resistor, the Vout will be adjusted.

 ### EQ
 To fine tune the signal, an equalizer may be added: